Telephone and Data Systems, Inc. research snapshot

 Business essence

-TDS provides broadband internet, voice, and video services to rural and suburban customers through TDS Telecom, and leases wireless tower space through its 81% owned Array Digital Infrastructure subsidiary.
+TDS provides broadband internet, voice, and video services to rural and suburban customers through TDS Telecom, and it leases wireless tower space through its 81% owned Array Digital Infrastructure, which holds roughly 4,400 towers and trades separately under the AD ticker.

 Moat